meshstyles/home-parcel-tracker/README.md

 # Home Parcel Tracking

 ![Screenshot](docs/ptrack-screenshot.png)
-This Project is made to give you an overview of your traced parcels running locally on your server.
+This Project is made to give you a dashboard to trace your parcels running locally on your server.
 It uses publicly available APIs which are mostly undocumented to track the parcels.
 It then shows you in a simple Dashboard what your parcels are up to.
 Please read the steps below carefully.